-Free TV?
-You can get it on Pluto TV.
-If you're tired of paying another monthly streaming bill, this service is for you.
-Pluto TV is one of the best free streaming services out there.
+Pluto TV is your ticket to free TV.
+If you're tired of paying another monthly streaming bill, Pluto TV is one of the best free streaming services out there.
 The ad-supported service offers more than 250 live channels, as well as on-demand movies and TV shows.
-New channels include holiday fare like Pluto TV Christmas, Fireplace and Holiday Lights.
-Plus, gamers can see great highlights on the Gameplay channels for Fortnite and Call of Duty.
+New channels are added all the time, like Paramount+ Picks and MLB.

 The ViacomCBS-owned Pluto TV launched in 2014 and has grown quickly since.
 As of November 2020, the service has more than 28 million monthly active users in the U.S. It also operates in Europe and has plans to roll out in Latin America soon.
 Unlike live TV streaming services such as Sling TV Hulu with Live TV and YouTube TV, Pluto curates free content that's already available on the web.